johnlarson/blu/docs/api-reference/external-packages.rst

     - pyscript

-Blu operates in a Quart context on the back end and a PyScript environment on the front end.
+Blu operates in a `Quart <https://quart.palletsprojects.com>`_ request context on the back end and a PyScript environment on the front end.
 As a result, some packages external to Blu are available to you without you having to install them.
 This document lists them and explains how they operate in a Blu app.

 Available on the Server